 Oil and gas exploration development and transportation or prospecting and production of mineral resources will have direct impacts on specific areas, indirect impact on some of the area, and secondary impacts for much of the area.
 Habitat will be removed from productive status and potential conflicts with animal movements exist wherever permanent structures are constructed, mineral soil is removed, or minerals or mineral materials are mined.

 Air pollution poses high impact potential.
-Some contaminants, even in low concentrations, are not directly hazardous to humans, but will destroy major food chain components, i.e., lichen species that are a preferred winter food for caribou.
+Some contaminants in low concentrations are not directly hazardous to humans, but will destroy major food chain components, e.g., lichen species that are a preferred winter food for caribou can be totally destroyed by sulfur oxides at emission levels that are acceptable according to national standards.